 The Gallipoli Campaign was conceived as a naval action.
 It started with a naval bombardment of the forts protecting the Dardanelles Straits in November 1914 and February 1915, followed by an unsuccessful attempt in March 1915 by the British and French navies to force the Straits, which had been heavily mined by the Ottoman Turks.
 On 25 April 1915 a large multinational force was landed on the Gallipoli peninsula, with the aim of taking control of the Straits by knocking out the Turkish forts guarding them but the Turks held the high ground and prevented any further advance inland.
 The Campaign turned into a stalemate of trench warfare, as on the Western Front.
 Even with a further attempt in August 1915, Allied forces never broke through and after nine months they evacuated the Peninsula.
-Click here for an animated summary of the land campaign.
 It had been a costly failure.
-How did this happen?
+How did that happen?

 By the end of 1914 it looked like the Western Front was deadlocked, while on the Eastern Front the German army had soundly defeated Russia at Tannenberg.
 Politicians started looking for other ways to win the war.
 The Dardanelles Strait, along with the Bosphorus, are pinch points in the sea route which Russia needed to use if it was to link up with its French and British allies.
 The Ottoman Empire had sided with the Central Powers (Germany and Austria-Hungary), blocking this sea route, and also potentially opening up a land route for Germany to gain access to the oil-rich Middle East, and to threaten India.
 Cutting the Ottoman Empire off from its European allies – and taking Constantinople – while opening up a sea route to develop better coordination between the Entente allies, seemed a good idea to Winston Churchill, then First Lord of the Admiralty.
 However it turned out to be wildly ambitious and most historians believe it was doomed from the start.

 The naval campaign